jGDarkness/deb_config/README.md

 not complete.

 ## Distribution
-Debian (bookworm / stable)
+Debian (trixie / testing)

 ## Desktop Environment
-GNOME 43.9 or newer, depending on how recently the bookworm ISO is used.
-I'm using one from May 2024.
+GNOME 48 or newer, depending on how recently the trixie ISO is used.

 ## Kernel
 ### Bash Script
-Default is for Bookworm Stable, however, there is block of code that can be commented / uncommented in order to set preference for the stable or backport kernel.
+Default is for trixie (testing), however, there is block of code that can be commented / uncommented in order to set preference for the stable or backport kernel.

-### Graphical User Interface - Design only as of now.
-The initial gui design for the dependencies script has been created with Qt Designer.
-It is in the gui/ directory.
-The gui will allow the user to decide whether or not to upgrade to the latest bookworm backport kernel with a checkbox.
-At this point, all other dependencies are mandatorily installed.

 ### Pre-requisites

 <ol>
-<li>Debian Bookworm ISO (or CD image) written to a USB stick with a tool such as Balena Etcher, which is my personal
+<li>Debian Trixie ISO (or CD image) written to a USB stick with a tool such as Balena Etcher, which is my personal
 preference.</li>
 <li>Install the distribution onto the target machine or virtual machine.</li>
 <li>I prefer to configure both a root account and a personal user account with the username: jeremy </li>